What Is Dialectical Behavior Therapy (DBT)?

 As well as abstinence from drugs or alcohol, DBT-S also focuses on planning ahead by giving patients the tools and skills to deal with high-risk situations that might have once led them to relapse.2

-Help for Addiction in Mississippi
+Addiction Treatment & Therapy in Mississippi

-By calling us now, you will be connected with a rehab admissions navigator who can discuss several things with you, including rehab payment options and drug and alcohol rehab insurance coverage.
-You can even get started on your recovery right now by verifying your insurance through our secure .
+By calling us, you will be connected with a rehab admissions navigator who can discuss several things with you, including what levels of addiction treatment are available, rehab payment options, and drug and alcohol rehab insurance coverage.

 You aren't alone.
 You deserve to get help.